-- Performative Activism: Fashionistas engage in performative activism, where their actions are more about signalling commitment to a cause rather than making contributions.
-Participating in protests or events primarily for photo opportunities or social media validation, rather than working towards tangible change.
+- Performative Activism: Fashionistas engage in performative activism, where their actions are about signalling commitment to a cause rather than making contributions.
+Participating in protests or events primarily for photo opportunities or social media validation, rather than working towards change.

-- Exclusionary Practices: The emphasis on fashion and style in activism creates barriers to participation for people who do not conform to slavish aesthetic norms.
+- Exclusionary Practices: The emphasis on fashion and style creates barriers to participation for people who do not conform to slavish aesthetic norms.
 This marginalizes people from diverse backgrounds, experiences, and identities who do not fit into the narrow standards set by fashionistas within the movement.

 - Distraction from Core Issues: When activism becomes focused on appearances and trends, it detracts from the issues and objectives of the movement.
-Attention and resources are diverted to superficial aspects of activism, rather than towards addressing the root causes of injustice and inequality.
+Attention and resources are diverted to superficial aspects of activism, rather than towards addressing the causes of injustice and inequality.

 - Dilution of Message and Impact: Activism that prioritizes style over substance dilutes the movement’s message and impact.
 When the emphasis is placed on spectacle and aesthetics, the underlying principles and goals of the movement become obscured and watered down, leading to reduced effectiveness in achieving meaningful change.